 Vertical Scale Is Cheaper

 Need more RAM for a memory-hungry Django app?
 On Heroku, you upgrade to a Performance-M dyno: $250/month per process.
-On Hetzner, you upgrade from a CX22 to a CX32 (4 vCPU, 8GB RAM): ~€10/month total.
+On a VPS, you resize to a larger instance (4 vCPU, 8GB RAM) for a fraction of that.
 The economics are simply different.

 Other Heroku Alternatives Compared